IyadElwy/GIU-INTERNSHIP-PORTAL/README.md

 - Show Progress Reports: Read and evaluate progress reports

 __Duo to the limitations of the free hosting service some functionality may not work properly like the emailing or messaging feature.
+Dynamic files such as pdf cover letters and images also require a premium hosting tier.
 However those limitation will not remain if chosen to professionally host the platform when shipped to production.__